 If you or a loved one suffered severe injury or death due to late or missed diagnosis of spinal epidural abscess, contact a spinal abscess attorney at Kline & Specter today.

 In such cases, patients and their families could have legal recourse.
 Kline & Specter, PC, a Philadelphia-based law firm, has successfully resolved or is currently litigating more than a dozen spinal epidural abscess cases.
-The firm, with 60 attorneys, several of whom are also highly skilled doctors, has the experience and expertise to litigate spinal abscess lawsuits.
+The firm, with more than 50 attorneys, several of whom are also highly skilled doctors, has the experience and expertise to litigate spinal abscess lawsuits.

 In one case handled by the firm, a $3 million settlement was reached for a 25-year-old man who went to a Pennsylvania hospital with severe back pain but was sent home with a prescription for pain killer and muscle relaxants.
 A week later, suffering seizures and loss of bladder control, he was admitted to the hospital and treated for spinal abscess.
 But the delay in diagnosis and treatment resulted in permanent neurologic injury that left him unable to walk independently or fully use his upper extremities.